 Not just anything—no tooth-brushing, people—but something really unexpected but fascinating.
 Plot twists!

 You know what nobody wants to read?
 A novel about people being boring.
-Maybe Elizabeth Strout can write a novel in which the entire first chapter is taken up by a boring pharmacist failing to do anything about falling in love with someone (creepily) like a one-dimensional cutey-fruity little child.
-And maybe she will even get a Pulitzer Prize for it.
+Maybe a big figure in New York publishing can write a novel in which the entire first chapter is taken up by a boring character being bored by themself and failing to do anything about being boring.
+And maybe they will even be awarded a Pulitzer Prize for it.
 But you are not best friends with the New York City cocktail crowd, so you’re not going to win any Tavern-on-the-Green popularity contests.

-You’re going to have to write a novel that’s actually thrilling and entertaining in order to get attention.
+In order to get attention, you’re going to have to write a novel that’s actually thrilling and entertaining.
 A novel your reader is not going to have to force themself to read just so they can form an opinion on it because, I don’t know, it’s their job or something.
 A novel your reader reads because they can’t help themself.
 And because they can’t help calling up everyone they know and bending the ear of everyone they don’t know about how those guys simply won’t be able to help themselves either.

 A novel that’s helplessly addictive.

-Give one of your main characters something brilliant, insightful, hilarious, heart-breaking, or completely baffling to say or do or see happening.
+2. Give one of your main characters something brilliant, insightful, hilarious, heart-breaking, or completely baffling to say or do or see happening

 Does it take you five pages to get through a transition scene, just characters sitting around the kitchen table drinking coffee and trading meaningless banter until Jeb comes back from the barn?
 Do your characters have a tendency to say, “Hi!
 How was it?”
 “Fine.
 How was yours?” and exchange lots of information about their kids that has nothing to do with your plot?
 Do their arguments about side issues tend to go on for-freaking-ever?